Maroine42/Job_Postings/README.md

 For this section i decided to focus my analysis in the US as most of the job postings from the database are from the US.

 To identify the highest-paying roles and skills, I only got jobs in the United States and looked at their median salary.
-But first I looked at the salary distributions of common data jobs like Data Scientist, Data Engineer, and Data Analyst, to get an idea of which jobs are paid the most.
+But first I looked at the salary distributions of common data jobs like Data Scientist, Data Engineer, and Data Scientist, to get an idea of which jobs are paid the most.

 ## Visualize Data